misd-service-development/drupal-cambridge-theme/README.md

 - Uncheck the 'Expand all children of this tree' option.
 - Check the 'Sort menu tree by the active menu item's trail' option.
 - Set the region to 'Left Navigation' for the University of Cambridge theme.
-- Add '&lt;front&gt;', 'user' and 'user/*' to the 'Show block on specific pages' settings.
+- Add '&lt;front&gt;', 'user' and 'user/*' to the 'Show block on specific pages' settings (making sure that the 'All pages except those listed' option is selected).
 - Click 'Save block'.

 ### Adding the page title